Bekargyn/Barber-shop/README.md

 # Barber-shop

-Created Mobile resonsive web-application with React.
+Created Mobile responsive web-application with React.
 At the request of customers, the website should display the following pages:

 - Homepage
 - Operating Hours